TalentGlass-ai/React-assessment/README.md

 **a.** Two techniques to improve performance of a job list with 500+ items:

+1) For a large job list, use list virtualisation (e.g., react-window) so only visible items are rendered at a time.
+2) We can implement pagination to load data in chunks instead of all 500+ items at once.

 **b.** How to avoid unnecessary re-renders in a job card component:

+To avoid unnecessary re-render, wrap the job card component with React.memo so it only re-renders when props change.
+If any prop or function is passed on the job card component, use useMemo or useCallback to memoized it.

 ## Submission Checklist